 - Inability to sleep

-s body, and symptoms are issues that the person experiences, much like any type of illness.
+Opioids affect the body, and physical symptoms are issues that the person experiences, much like any type of illness.

 Physical signs of opiate addiction include: